 You need enthusiasm, to be a team player and be able to work efficiently in a very busy environment.

 More from your nearest NHS healthcare employer.
-Visit nhs.uk and search for vacancies on jobs.nhs.uk.
+Visit nhs.uk to find local NHS employers and search for vacancies on jobs.nhs.uk.